metalbear-co/metalbear.co/content/en/blog/mirrord-internals/index.md

 ### What is `LD_PRELOAD`?

-`LD_PRELOAD`, available as an environment variable, is a feature provided by dynamic linkers like [ld.so](https://man7.org/linux/man-pages/man8/ld.so.8.html) that lets us load a shared library into a process before the process loads anything else.
+`LD_PRELOAD`[^1], available as an environment variable, is a feature provided by dynamic linkers like [ld.so](https://man7.org/linux/man-pages/man8/ld.so.8.html) that lets us load a shared library into a process before the process loads anything else.
 In our case, we use `LD_PRELOAD` to load mirrord-layer, which overrides libc functions with a custom implementation.
 By overriding file and socket functions, we can then transparently plug the process into the remote pod, having it read and write files and traffic remotely without changing a single line of code.
 Overriding these libc functions on different systems would have been a difficult task and this is where Frida-gum comes to save the day through its [inline hooking interceptor](https://github.com/frida/frida-gum/blob/main/gum/guminterceptor.h).